Further JS: the DOM and bundlers

 Many HTML elements and events have some kind of default behaviour implemented by the browser:

-• Clicking an <a> will follow the href
+will follow the href - Clicking a

-• Clicking a <button type="submit"> will submit the form
+will submit the form

-These can be prevented by using event.preventDefault():
+These can be prevented by using event.preventDefault()

 <a id="link" href="http://loadsoflovelyfreestuff.com/">Free Stuff!</a>